Keenan Lambert

-Keenan Lambert (born February 28, 1992) is a former American football strong safety.
+Keenan Lambert (born February 28, 1992) is an American former professional football safety.
 He played college football at Norfolk State University.
-He was signed as an undrafted free agent by the Seahawks on May 8, 2015.
-He is the half brother of Seahawks safety Kam Chancellor.
+He was signed as an undrafted free agent by the Seattle Seahawks on May 8, 2015.
+He is the half brother of former Seahawks safety Kam Chancellor.

 Oakland Raiders

 Lambert played in five games for the Raiders and was waived on October 15, 2015.
 He was re-signed to the Raiders practice squad on October 17, 2015.